Incopro/hnsw/README.md

+Forked version by Incopro to support only binary uint64 vectors with hamming distance.

 # Hnswlib - fast approximate nearest neighbor search
 Header-only C++ HNSW implementation with python bindings.
 Paper code for the HNSW 200M SIFT experiment